Nemesbőd: Origin of the village's name

 The name "Nemesbőd" comes from the archaic Turkish noun "bő" (meaning "head of the clan").
 The prefix "Nemes-" (meaning "noble") was later added to the name of the village to reflect the fact that many of its inhabitants belonged to the lower- or middle-nobility.
 In the 19th century there were three villages in Hungary called "Bőd".
 The first known record of Nemesbőd in the National Archives of Hungary comes from a 1226 document where it is referred to as "Beud".
 Contemporaneously, another village in Szolnok-Doboka County of Hungary's Transylvanian region (today known as Bőd or Beudiu) was known as Beud by as early as 1214.
 The third Bőd is described in Anonymous' Gesta Hungarorum where it is written that in the year 895 Árpád's troops crossed the river Tisza close to the present town of Csongrád at the ferry of Bőd (16 km from Kassa, and today known as Magyarbőd or Bidovce).

 Within the historic materials of Hungarian National Archives, the spelling of Nemesbőd's name changes greatly from century to century.
-The village was originally called "Beud" in 1226, then "Bud" in 1344, later "Bod" (in 1356), "Antalbeud" (1387), "Beud" again (1418), "Bwd" (1441), "Bewd" (1444), "Beed" (1449), "Bed" (1460), "Bőd" ("Buiding") (1872), and finally "Nemesbőd" in the modern era when the prefix "nemes-" was added to the word "Bőd".
+The village was originally called "Beud" in 1226, then "Bud" in 1344, later "Bod" (in 1356), "Antalbeud" (1387), "Beud" again (1418), "Bwd" (1441), "Bewd" (1444), "Beed" (1449), "Bed" (1460), "Bőd" ("Building") (1872), and finally "Nemesbőd" in the modern era when the prefix "nemes-" was added to the word "Bőd".

 Another possibility for the origin of the name is that the town is named after Hungary's first bishop, Saint Bőd.
 According to traditional accounts, Saint Gellért, together with his fellow bishops Bőd and Beneta/Beszteréd and with Lord Lieutenant Szolnok, hurried outward from Fehérvár to greet Prince András who was returning home from Kijev.
 The bishops and Lord Szolnok spent the night in the residents' building of the Sabina Church (Kamaraerdő, foothill of Kőérbek) on 24 September 1046.
 The following day, they went to the ferry of Pest where the three pontiffs and Lord Szolnok were ensnared and martyred by pagans under the command of Vata.